masonfmatthews/rails_assignments/assignments/wallet/README.md

 * Understand basic HTML forms
 * Create and use an ActiveRecord model, a controller, multiple views, and a router.
 * Create and use a Rails scaffold
-* Create integration tests

 ## Deliverables

 * **An estimate.**  After you read through this assignment (but before you start coding), write down a number of hours that you expect this assignment to take.
 Record your hours as you go.
 * **A repository.** Create a new repository.
 Commit often, not just at the end.
 * **A README.** Create a README that describes the purpose of this project and the steps necessary to set it up and use it.
 * **A test suite.** Build your application using TDD.
-Your test suite must include unit tests, controller tests, and at least two integration tests.
+Your test suite must include unit tests and controller tests, and at least two of each must have been written by you.
 * **A reflection on your estimate.**

 ## Normal Mode